 They are pretty cheap and typically produce a warm glow.
 However, the main reason these bulbs are no longer viable is their lack of energy efficiency.
 Besides, they don’t last very long.
 That said, smaller incandescent lights are still used in candelabras and chandeliers.
 So, if you want to create an old-world charm, this might be a good option.

-Both incandescent and CFL bulbs are miles behind when it comes to energy efficiency of LED lights.
-In fact, if you have a floor lamp with a standard socket, we’d recommend using an LED bulb.
+Both incandescent and CFL bulbs are miles behind when it comes to the energy efficiency of LED lights.
+If you have a floor lamp with a standard socket, we’d recommend using an LED bulb.

 Firstly, an ordinary LED light can last for up to 20 years, using minimal energy compared to incandescent and CFL bulbs.
 Furthermore, they do not contain mercury, making LED a far more environmentally conscious choice.

 Initially, these bulbs were quite costly, but with increased production and supply, you can now get a whole pack at a reasonable price.

 Xenon bulbs, too, fall under the incandescent category; however, they derive some amount of energy from xenon gas.
 Generally, they are used for car headlights, but some floor lamp models also require xenon lights.

 For one thing, these bulbs have a longer service life compared to standard incandescent lights.
 Also, they don’t heat up like halogen bulbs.
 Therefore, xenon lights might be a good choice, after all, considering that they last up to 10,000 hours.

 Halogen bulbs, although an unconventional choice, might be the required source of lighting for certain floor lamps.
 Usually, these models feature a different socket, which only accepts halogen lights.